dvdsgl/csharp-in-style/Comments.md

 // booth Pinterest letterpress kogi leggings aesthetic irony.
 ```

-Large comments tend to grow from smaller ones, so it's simpler to always use `//` than to switch to `/* ... */` when a comment becomes "long".
+Long comments tend to grow from smaller ones, so it's simpler to always use `//` than to switch to `/* ... */` when a comment becomes "long".